EricThomson/tiffit/readme.md

 # tiffit
 Lightweight command-line interface for handling tiff files in BigTIFF format.

-Conversion, metadata extraction, and concatenation.
+Convert, extract information, and concatenate.
 That's it.
 Nothing fancy.

 ## installation and usage